 Have you ever noticed how long it takes to add products to the cart in WooCommerce?
 Customers have to visit a separate page for each product so that they can select quantities, choose variations etc. You can speed up the customer journey by adding a quick WooCommerce bulk order form to your website.
 To do it, simply install a WooCommerce order form plugin.

 Order forms allow customers to view and compare a longer list of products than the traditional WooCommerce layout.
-For lots of stores, an order form layout aligns better with how customers browse and buy products – encouraging more sales by enabling them to shop quickly and efficiently.
+For lots of stores, an order form fits aligns better with how customers browse and buy products.
+They can see everything on one page, compare products and make quick buying decisions.
+This encourages more sales by enabling customers to shop quickly and efficiently.

-WooCommerce Product Table is a popular plugin for creating a quick order form.
+WooCommerce Product Table is the perfect way to create a quick order form.
 In fact, people keep telling me it's the best WooCommerce order form plugin around!
 We've built a quick order form demo so you can see how it works – go ahead and have a play.

 Of course, an order form layout isn't for everyone.
 In this post we'll help you choose between using a WooCommerce order form plugin and the standard WooCommerce shop layout, so you can rest assured you're creating the ideal product layout for your store.
 Once you've learned all about WC order forms, I'll provide step-by-step instructions plus a video tutorial on exactly how to set it up.

 What is a WooCommerce order form or WooCommerce bulk order form?

 By default, WooCommerce displays e-commerce products in a standard format, with each product occupying a relatively large amount of space.